 So, what would a page with a score of 100 look like?
 Something resembling a non-customizable, vacant page with limited elements - not ideal for a storefront.

 Your Online speed score therefore isn't wrong - it's simply misleading.
-Its metrics only prioritize speed, rather than what ultimately matters to your store: user experience.
+Its metrics only prioritize speed, rather than what ultimately matters to your store: the user experience.

 A school bus would perform excellently when the metrics prioritized capacity, such as when taking children to school.
 However, it would perform badly when the metrics prioritized speed, such as in a Formula 1 race.

-Therefore, it's important to remember the purpose of your store's page: to sell your brand and products - after all, there's no point kicking the kids off the bus just to get to school on time!
+Therefore, it's important to remember the purpose of your store's page: to sell your brand and products.
+After all, there's no point kicking the kids off the bus just to get to school on time.

-Therefore, you should aim to optimize your page speed for the sake of improving your user experience, and not for achieving a perfect score.
+We suggest aiming to optimize your page speed for the sake of improving your user experience, and not for achieving a perfect score.

 Here at Eight, we work hard to optimize the performance of our themes.
 We do this by:

-- Regularly testing our themes
+- Regularly testing our themes.

-- Following Shopify's most up-to-date guidelines
+- Following Shopify's most up-to-date guidelines.

 - Implementing best practices for new features.